 The skin under our eyes becomes thinner with the years.
-In a double whammy, this really brings out the dark circles and fine lines, while simultaneously making it more difficult to blend in the concealer for a natural finish.
+In a double whammy, this really brings out the dark circles and fine lines while simultaneously making it more difficult to blend in the concealer for a natural finish.

 Say no to powder

 As for powder, throw it out of the window once and for all.
-It just settles into fine lines, highlighting them with a vengeance, along with making the complexion appear dry and pasty.
+It just settles into fine lines, highlighting them with a vengeance and making the complexion appear dry and pasty.

-Repeat after me: One of the best makeup tips for older women is that anything which adds hydration, dewiness and luminescence to your skin is good.
+Repeat after me: One of the best makeup tips for older women is that anything that adds hydration, dewiness, and luminescence to your skin is good.

 Then there’s that little fact about losing muscle tone as we grow older (thank you, gravity!), which makes our facial structure less defined.
-So, apply blush on the apples of your cheeks, rather than under the cheekbones.
+So, apply blush on the apples of the cheeks rather than under the cheekbones.